TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: ‘Toy Story 4’ Easter Eggs, the Difference Between Disney and Pixar Villains and More Read More
+    *   Today in Movie Culture: ‘Annabelle Comes Home’ Director Commentary, ‘Child’s Play’ Easter Eggs and More Read More
     *   See 'Avengers: Endgame,' the year's number one movie on the big screen one more time before it leaves theaters, now with new bonus material!
 Read More
     *   Next 3 Pixar Movies: 'Onward,' 'Soul,' ???
 Read More